maskersss/bore-setup/README.md

 ### Step 3: Run Bore
 1. Double-click `bore.bat`.
 2. A terminal window should open, running Bore.
-3. You should see `listening at bore.pub:xxxxx` at the last line, the `bore.pub:xxxxx` is the IP address you should give to the other person if you're playing Minecraft together.
+3. You should see `listening at bore.pub:xxxxx` at the end of last line, the `bore.pub:xxxxx` is the IP address you should give to the other person if you're playing Minecraft together.

 ---